Ruth Guimarães: Career

 Returning home, Guimarães worked several jobs to help support her family, first her brothers and later her husband, José Botelho Netto, and nine children.
 Her first contribution to a major newspaper was a poem called "Caboclo", published when she was 19, in São Paulo.
 Later, she wrote a permanent column in the newspapers Folha de S. Paulo and O Estado de S. Paulo as well as writing for several years for Revista Manchete and the bimonthly Revista do Globo, of Porto Alegre.
 She served as head of the Department of Culture for the Municipality of Cruzeiro, São Paulo, until her retirement.
 Between 2010 and 2013 she also wrote a weekly column in the newspaper ValeParaibano of São José dos Campos.

 In 1946, Guimarães published her first book, entitled Água funda (Deep Water), which won wide critical acclaim and propelled her to national attention.
-She was the first Afro-Brazilian to gain a nationwide audience, though she wrote the book in the local dialect of the Paraíba Valley on topics of every day life including disease, misfortune and mystery.
+She was the first Afro-Brazilian to gain a nationwide audience, though she wrote the book in the local dialect of the Paraíba Valley on topics of everyday life including disease, misfortune and mystery.
 These would become signatures and recurring themes in her works, weaving the fables, folklore, herbal medicines and legends of Afro-Brazil into her works.
 In addition to writing her own novels, short stories and poems, she took up translating again in the 1950s, publishing works of Italian poet Sergio Corazzini in Revista do Globo and later in the 1960s did translations for Editora Cultrix.
 Her more than 50 books include dictionaries and encyclopedias literary works and children's stories.

 Proud of her roots, she encouraged others to study their heritage, teaching and founding many organizations, like the Cachoeirense Academy of Letters, the Valdomiro Silveira Folklore Museum, and a Guarda Mirim, youth program.
 After having previously declined to take on another responsibility, in 2008, Guimarães accepted an election to the São Paulo Academy of Letters and worked with them on a project to reclaim Brazilian stories.

 Guimarães died on 21 May 2014 in Cachoeira Paulista, Brazil and was buried in the family plot in Cruzeiro.